 Sending a son or daughter to college is a major life event for parents as well as students.
 As you help your son or daughter choose a college, you have so many worries and questions.
-The College of Agricultural Sciences and Natural Resources is committed to helping you and your student make the most of their college years by providing answers to many of your concerns.
+The Davis College of Agricultural Sciences & Natural Resources is committed to helping you and your student make the most of their college years by providing answers to many of your concerns.

 What should we do now to get ready?